Flying to San Francisco with a Baby

 The BART is in the International Terminal at SFO.
 The best part?
 All domestic terminals (1, 2 & 3) are less than three minutes away on the AirTrain.
 Purchase your tickets from a kiosk upon arriving at the station.
 If you head past the ticket machines, the elevators are on the right side.
 The ease of getting on the elevator makes juggling luggage and a stroller a more straightforward task.
 The BART lets off right into the heart of San Francisco.

-San Francisco Airport is Ground Zero for all ridesharing apps.
+San Francisco Airport is the ideal place for all ridesharing apps.
+Most of these apps started in Silicon Valley!
 These rides work by downloading the app to your smartphone, logging in, and requesting a ride.
 The rates vary based on time of day, demand, and service.
 Commonly used companies in San Francisco include Uber, Lyft, and Summon.

 If you follow the signs for ground transportation, it will take you to the taxis.
 There is a long line of taxis in front of the airport.
 Make sure that you have your car seat ready.
 If you don’t want to wing it, you can use the Uber app to order and pay for a taxi.